Best Pet Insurance for Cats (2024)

 Why you can trust Insurify: Comparing accurate insurance quotes should never put you at risk of spam.
 We earn an agent commission only if you buy a policy based on our quotes.
 Our editorial team follows a rigorous set of editorial standards and operates independently from our insurance partners.
 Learn more.

-Cats are the second-most common pet in the country, with one or more living in 28.2 million U.S. households.[1]
+Cats are the second-most common pet in the country, with one or more living in 28.2 million United States households.[1]
 The ASPCA estimates that cat owners pay $160 for routine medical costs and $140 for preventative medication each year.[2]
 The cost of caring for your cat can add up, and you might not have the funds to cover an emergency vet visit without pet insurance.

 The good news is that pet insurance can help ease the financial burden of unexpected medical care for your cat.
 Pet insurance for cats can help pay for your cat’s accidents and illnesses.
 Some policies might also cover routine care if you want to pay for extra coverage.
 Pet insurance policies have specific deductibles, monthly premiums, and reimbursement rates.[3]